-All bloody principles and practices we practices, we ... do utterly deny, with all outward wars, and strife, wars and strife and fightings with outward weapons, for any end, or under any pretence whatsoever, and whatsoever.
-And this is our testimony to the whole world.
+All bloody principles and practices we do utterly deny, with all outward wars, and strife, and fightings with outward weapons, for any end, or under any pretence whatsoever, and this is our testimony to the whole world.
 That spirit of Christ by which we are guided is not changeable, so as once to command us from a thing as evil and again to move unto it; and we do certainly know, and so testify to the world, that the spirit of Christ, which leads us into all Truth, will never move us to fight and war against any man with outward weapons, neither for the kingdom of Christ, nor for the kingdoms of this world.